Saturday, May 30, 2020

 THE DIFFERENCE BETWEEN PAN PIZZA AND DEEP-DISH PIZZA

-Many Chicagoland pizza joints make their pizza pies with tomato sauce either on the bottom of the dough or on the top of their Deep-Dish or Pan pizzas.
-How the restaurant layers, the topping makes no difference and is usually proprietary to the restaurant or chain.
+Many Chicagoland pizza joints put tomato sauce on the bottom of the dough or on top of their Deep-Dish or Pan pizzas.
+The restaurant's layering of the toppings makes no difference and is usually proprietary to the restaurant or chain.
 It's up to the Pizzaiolo (Italian pizza maker) to be consistent.

 Pan Pizza is made with a thick dough pasted all around the bottom and wall of a well-seasoned pan.